-These Top sights in Bavaria Germany are well connected through rail and road network.
-Euro-rail passes through all these towns and even small villages with proper stopping time.
-Rent-a-car is also another feasible option to through Bavarian towns.
+These Top sights in Bavaria Germany are well connected through rail and road networks.
+Euro-rail passes through all these towns and even small villages with proper stopping times.
+Rent-a-car is also another feasible option in Bavarian towns.
 Inter-city buses are also reasonable and a worthy option.
 We opted to stay in a family stay kind of accommodation in Garmisch and explored these places within days and 2 nights.

 Bavarian Alps can also be reached through the Austrian side via Innsbruck.

 So let’s explore fir-clad snowy Alpine mountains, rocky snowy peaks, quaint towns, snow-covered emerald lakes and re-discover yourself while immersing in pure nature.

 So this winters go for snowy holidays around Top sights in Bavaria Germany.

 All photos are taken by me and use of photos without permission would result into legal action.